craftercms/docs/source/includes/engine-project-configuration.rst

 Spring Configuration Files
- - ``/config/engine/application-context.xml`` (This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio dashboard to ``Project Tools``
+ - ``/config/engine/application-context.xml`` (This file can be accessed easily from any project created through the out-of-the-box blueprints, by navigating from the Studio sidebar to ``Project Tools``
    > ``Configuration``, and finally picking up the ``Engine Project Application Context`` option from the dropdown).

 	 .. image:: /_static/images/site-admin/engine-project-application-context.webp